 Importantly we're there for teachers and parents and always available to help.
 We've been organising educational and personal development school trips to East Africa since the early 1990's.
 We specialise in providing safe, exciting and worthy experiences for all involved and that includes the schools, teachers and parents at home!
 We are there to help you from the very first initial enquiry, through the build up, training & trip preparation and throughout their time in Kenya.
 We will help make this possible and support you so that it's also fun and enjoyable for you too!

 Young people tend to apply early to get a place and for many of them the experience of planning, training, fundraising and of course the trip itself forms the basis for their personal portfolio.
-Some of them go on to do internships with us, and even work for the charity.
+Some of them go on to do internships with us, and even volunteer again in Kenya, Tanzania, Borneo or Nepal.

 The level of preparation that we provide is unusual in our experience.
 We teach a wide range of personal development skills prior to the trip, which has great relevance to modern society and our place in it.
 Those involved sign up and the day that they do their journey starts, really the finale is stepping on the plane to reach Africa.
 Global citizenship and social responsibility are promoted, as is personal self esteem and in particular stereotyped attitudes to aid, race and development.

 Our Kenya school trips are very well organised and well staffed and very safe; our track record speaks for itself.
 We have such a deep and comprehensive understanding of the country and now, well into our third decade working there, we have a long and successful legacy and a remarkable network of support, which is a very protective and reassuring element of our operations in Kenya.